RLittlesII/rodneylittlesii/drafts/posts/raptor-emergency-management.md

 I have been fortunate in my career to work on some interesting software.
 One particular system I helped engineer was an Emergency Management System.
 I never really speak about engagements (mainly because I don't want to be sued).
 In this instance my original NDA is up and I won't be giving away any proprietary secrets.
 Just a story.

 # Raptor Emergency Management
 I worked for a company called Raptor Technologies that was in the emergency management space.
+I was brought in to work on the CEO's vision.
+He had envisioned a system that would allow you to automate the [Emergency Response Plan](https://www.ready.gov/business/implementation/emergency)